-3 Credits (3 Lecture 0 Lab 0 Field Exp) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks Students will be introduced to how children acquire and develop language during the early years.
+3 Credits (3 Lecture 0 Lab 0 Field Exp)

+Students will be introduced to how children acquire and develop language during the early years.
 The roles of the teacher in assisting children through the stages of language and communication development will be discussed.
 Developmentally appropriate ways to promote emerging literacy and to select and use excellent children's literature while working in partnerships with families, will be integral parts of this course.